-When we come to rely on everyone else to present us opportunities for our financial and professional needs, we give all power to everyone else to have our needs met.
+When we come to rely on everyone else to present us opportunities for our financial, emotional and professional needs, we give all power to everyone else to have our needs met.
 We become dependent on our surroundings to provide for us.
 Dependency on others becomes the constant theme in our lives.
 Blame becomes our mantra, when the people and environment we depend on let us down.
 This is the essence of victim thinking.

 If you do not determine your priorities for your life, someone else will.
 And believe it or not, they may not have your best interest in mind.